TimCollins/ManagementSpeakGenerator/README.md

 Demo App
 --
-Build and run MSG.ConsoleApp to generate output.txt in the same directory as the executable.
+Build and run MSG.ConsoleApp to generate msg_output.txt on your desktop.
 By default the file will contain 500 example sentences.

 To Do
 --
-- Complete the porting of the source.
+- Review output for bugs.
+- Implement different output formats (HTML, JSON, XML).

 Useful Links
 --